jgbrasier/KFEstimate.jl/README.md

 - update the parameters θ.

 ### Automatic Differentiation (AD)
-Often, the manually calculating the gradient ∇ of the log-likelihood ℒ is intractable.
+Often, manually calculating the gradient ∇ of the log-likelihood ℒ is intractable.
 However it is easily computed using standard AD libraries.
 In our case we use [Zygote](https://fluxml.ai/Zygote.jl/latest/) as it is readily implemented in [Flux](https://fluxml.ai/).

 ### Quick Start